Lease Agreements (7)

 Tenant Breaking a Lease (Early)

-The issue cannot be repaired through ordinary means
+- The issue is not curable through ordinary or reasonable means

 Is an Oral Lease enforceable?